 The real revolution started with Basecamp: it was project management, but it was project management for human beings.
 There was absolutely none of the specialized lingo that belonged to the "classic" project management world.
 It wasn't about deliverables, resource tracking and allocation, etc. It was about having things to do, and talking about them.
 This was inherited from the software world: a piece of software can be seen like a project, which has several things to do (tickets) which could be bug fixes or enhancements.

 Fast forward to 2012: project management is no longer a defined science with its own vocabulary and roles; that's "classic" project management -- it still exists, but it belongs to the same niche made up of big corporations.
 Today, project management software like Mavenlink is more of a way of life to make things happen, and that goes from personal projects to big software projects.
+So how do software companies like Mavenlink get their software customer training?
+And why even bother?
+Because better customers means more revenue and less customer service issues.

 Here are some categories: